stolostron/rhacm-docs/governance/create_cert_pol.md

 # Managing a certificate policy

-Learn to create, apply, update, and view your certificeate policies.
+Learn to create, apply, view, and update your certificate policies.

 ## Creating a certificate policy

-You can create a YAML file for your certificate policy or create a certificate policy from the console.
+You can create a YAML file for your certificate policy from the CLI or from the console.
 View the following sections to create a certificate policy:

-### Creating a YAML file for a certificate policy
+### Creating a certificate policy from the CLI

 Complete the following steps to create a certificate policy from the command line interface (CLI):